JuliaActuary/EconomicScenarioGenerators.jl/README.md

 ## Usage

-This package is in a pre-release stage and is not well tested and the API may change.

 EconoicScenarioGenerators.jl is now available via the General Registry.
 Install and use in the normal way:
 1. Add EconomicScenarioGenerators via Pkg
 2. `import EconomicScenarioGenerators` or `using EconomicScenarioGenerators` in your code